kandula-uday/Jenkins/Slave node/README.md

-# Setup Jenkins Agent/Slave Using SSH [Password & SSH Key]
+# Setup Jenkins Agent/Slave Using SSH [Password,SSH Key & Agent.Jar]
 One of the best features of Jenkins is its distributed nature.
 You can configure multiple build slaves for better segregation and scalability

 # Setup Jenkins Agent/Slaves on Jenkins